flagpolejs/flagpole/docs/index.md

 ```

-That's it!
-Now start learning more and writing tests!
+That's it for now, but will have more coming and links to our blog posts for getting started.

+In the meantime, see the [examples folder in the repo](https://github.com/flocasts/flagpole/tree/master/example).